 Read about how the Tribunal decided other cases similar to yours

 Looking at past decisions of the Tribunal can be a very helpful way to learn more about what your hearing will be like and what sorts of remedies you can ask for at your hearing.
-You can read past decisions of the Tribunal that deal with facts and issues similar to those in your Application.

 How do you find past decisions of the Tribunal?